 If more than one dwelling unit has been constructed on a lot as a result of the allowance pursuant to this Section, the lot is not eligible for any additional units or increases in density except as allowed by the municipality.
 Municipalities have the discretion to determine if a dwelling unit or accessory dwelling unit has been constructed on a lot for purposes of this provision.

-Municipalities may establish a prohibition or an allowance for lots where a dwelling unit in existence after July 1, 2023, is torn down and an empty lot results.
+Municipalities may establish a prohibition or an allowance for lots where a dwelling unit in existence after the implementation date, is torn down and an empty lot results.

 Dimensional and Setback Requirements

-A municipal ordinance may not establish dimensional requirements or setback requirements for dwelling units allowed pursuant to this Section that are more restrictive than the dimensional requirements or setback requirements for single-family housing units.
+A municipal ordinance may not establish dimensional requirements, including but not limited to setback requirements, for dwelling units allowed pursuant to this Section that are more restrictive than the dimensional requirements , including but not limited to setback requirements, for single-family housing units.

-A municipality may establish requirements for a lot area per dwelling unit as long as the additional dwelling units required for each additional dwelling unit is proportional to the lot area per dwelling unit of the first unit.
+A municipality may establish requirements for a lot area per dwelling unit as long as the additional lot area required for each additional dwelling unit is proportional to the lot area per dwelling unit of the first unit.

 Water and Wastewater